gazebosim/docs/roadmap.md

 3. Tracked vehicle support.
 4. Command line tools to control log playback.
 5. Visual Markers.
-6. Rechargable batteries
+6. Rechargeable batteries.
 7. Nested models.
-8. Localized wind (wind that is contrainsed to a region of influence).
+8. Localized wind (wind that is constrained to a region of influence).
-9. GUI tools for moving to and following models.
+9. GUI tool for following models.
 10. SDFormat frame semantics.
+11. Animated actors.
+12. Thermal camera sensors.

 ## Planned Features

 1. Particle effects for smoke and gas.
-2. Thermal camera sensors.
-3. Enhanced distributed simulation, i.e. distributed simulation that is not constrained to lock-stepping.
+2. Enhanced distributed simulation, i.e. distributed simulation that is not constrained to lock-stepping.
-4. Sonar, force-torque, wide-angle camera sensors.
+3. Sonar, force-torque, wide-angle camera sensors.
-5. GUI tools for visualization of collision entities and inertia.
+4. GUI tools for visualization of collision entities and inertia.
-6. Additional graphical tools for model and world creation and editing.
+5. Additional graphical tools for model and world creation and editing.
-7. GUI tool to insert models from online sources and local directories.
+6. GUI tool to insert models from online sources and local directories.
 7. Cloud-hosted simulation.
 8. Battery model based on vehicle payload.